kamruzzaman-leeon/8086-Assembly-TwoPong/README.md

 'L' or 'l' move up
 'O' or 'o' move down

-To win, player have to achived 5 points.
+To win, player have to earn 5 points.